Budapest is simply just as amazing as everyone says it is. We loved every minute.

 I love markets and food halls.
 Foodhallen in Amsterdam.
 Time Out in Lisbon.
 Love them all.
 And luckily, we found a close second while in Budapest.
 If you’re the same, go visit Gozsdu Courtyard.

-Gozsdu Courtyard stretches over a block, lined with restaurants and bars.
+Gozsdu Courtyard stretches over a few blocks.
+It is lined with restaurants and bars.
 While strolling the courtyard, we discovered many cool spots but ended up in Bar 400.
 I have a sixth sense for allergen menus.
 As we walked by, I immediately saw they marked for more allergens than I knew existed.

 Kyle and I had two of our favorite meals while here.
 It’s a very large place with indoor and outdoor seating similar to many other places in this courtyard area.